Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 It begins like a fairy tale.
 The lonely traveler walks through the night to a place he’s never been before, where a kind old woman gives him a place to sleep.
 In the morning a beautiful young woman takes the foreign stranger to his new home and tells him about an older man who will help him as he learns to live and study in a rural paradise.

 The young woman who first helped him has secrets of her own.
 From the time she was fourteen, she has had a sexual relationship with the older professor whom she advises Chang to take as a mentor.
-She has inherited her childhood home and is still enmeshed in her childhood liaison with the man who was her father’s college roommate and who has known her since she was a little girl.
+She has inherited her childhood home and is still enmeshed in her childhood liaison with the man who has known her since she was a little girl.
 Although rumors swirl around her, Katherine has set herself apart in a cocoon of loneliness.

 “You’re the first new thing here in a while,” she tells Chang.
 As she slowly begins to form a friendship with this stranger, both of them peer at each other through their veils of secrets, each beginning to feel trust without knowing why.